emmacadavra/code-breaker/README.md

 The style of the game is inspired by classic text-based adventure role-playing games, and thematically borrows from - and serves as an homage to - Nintendo's magnificent and iconic [_The Legend of Zelda_](https://zelda.com/about/) franchise.
 I chose the name 'MasterCode' due to its similarity to both _Mastermind_ (by which most people would recognise this style of game), and of course to the famous _Master Sword_ wielded by the hero of Hyrule himself.

-When creating this game, I really wanted to focus on recreating the light-hearted (to a fashion, at least!), whimsical feel of some older text-based adventure games, as well as beloved classics from _The Legend of Zelda's_ titles such as _Ocarina of Time_, which remains one of my favourite entries in the franchise.
+When creating this game, I really wanted to focus on recreating the light-hearted (to a fashion!), whimsical feel of some older text-based adventure games, as well as beloved classics from _The Legend of Zelda's_ titles such as _Ocarina of Time_, which remains one of my favourite entries in the franchise.
+Overall, I like to hope that this game will be experienced with the same charmed sense of humour that I felt when making it.

 [**_Please follow this link to the final deployed version of this project._**](https://mastercode-breaker-0e80af73ee79.herokuapp.com/)